simpleprofi/public/help/accessNew/access.md

 ### Database connections

 To access a database you need to create a database connection.
-The process is similar to creating a [file share][]:
+The process is similar to creating a [file share]():

 ![](https://i.imgur.com/PID1CLa.gif)